History of CenterPoint Energy in Timeline

 CenterPoint Energy

-CenterPoint Energy is an American utility company headquartered in Houston, Texas, providing electric and natural gas services to customers across multiple states, including Indiana, Ohio, Louisiana, Minnesota, Mississippi, and Texas.
-A Fortune 500 company, it has a history of operating under several different names, including Reliant Energy, NorAm Energy, Houston Industries, and HL&P. Its headquarters are located in the CenterPoint Energy Tower in Downtown Houston.
+CenterPoint Energy, based in Houston, Texas, is a Fortune 500 utility company providing electric and natural gas services to customers in Indiana, Ohio, Louisiana, Minnesota, Mississippi, and Texas.
+Formerly known as Reliant Energy, NorAm Energy, Houston Industries, and HL&P, the company is headquartered in the CenterPoint Energy Tower in Downtown Houston.

 2003: HL&P split into Reliant Energy, Texas Genco, and CenterPoint Energy

-In 2003, Houston Lighting & Power (HL&P) was split into three separate entities: Reliant Energy, Texas Genco, and CenterPoint Energy.
+In 2003, Houston Lighting & Power (HL&P) was split into three separate companies: Reliant Energy, Texas Genco, and CenterPoint Energy, following the deregulation of the electricity market in Texas.

-December 15, 2004: CenterPoint Energy markets operated under various names
+December 15, 2004: CenterPoint Energy and its predecessors operated under various names

-Until December 15, 2004, CenterPoint Energy and its predecessors operated in various markets under different names, both before Reliant Energy and in conjunction with the Reliant Energy and CenterPoint Energy names.
+Until December 15, 2004, CenterPoint Energy and its predecessors operated in its various markets under different names, used separately before Reliant Energy, and later with Reliant Energy and CenterPoint Energy names.

-In 2004, CenterPoint Energy Inc. made accounting errors that overstated revenue and natural gas expenses, leading to a restatement of finances.
+In 2004, CenterPoint Energy overstated revenue and natural gas expenses due to accounting errors, leading to a financial restatement announced in December 2005.

-In late 2004, four private equity firms—the Texas Pacific Group, the Blackstone Group, Kohlberg Kravis Roberts, and Hellman & Friedman—combined forces to purchase Texas Genco from Centerpoint.
+In late 2004, Texas Pacific Group, the Blackstone Group, Kohlberg Kravis Roberts, and Hellman & Friedman, four private equity firms, jointly purchased Texas Genco from Centerpoint Energy.

 December 16, 2005: CenterPoint Energy to restate finances